TpdeaX/SongControl/README.md

-Another mod inspired by the collar server, a few extra implementations to the GJSongBrowser
+Another mod inspired by the collar server, a few extra implementations to the GJSongBrowser in geometry dash